Permissionless-Software-Foundation/bch-js/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/@psf/bch-js)](https://npmjs.org/package/@psf/bch-js)
 [![License](https://img.shields.io/npm/l/@psf/bch-js)](https://github.com/Permissionless-Software-Foundation/bch-js/blob/master/LICENSE.md)

-[bch-js](https://www.npmjs.com/package/@psf/bch-js) is a JavaScript npm library for creating web and mobile apps for interacting with the Bitcoin Cash (BCH) blockchain.
+[bch-js](https://www.npmjs.com/package/@psf/bch-js) is a JavaScript npm library for creating web and mobile apps that can interact with the Bitcoin Cash (BCH) blockchains.
 It can be used for free, but requires an account on [FullStack.cash](https://fullstack.cash) for increased rate limits.
 Learn more from [this article](https://troutsblog.com/research/bitcoin-cash/how-to-bch-full-stack-developer) about Full Stack Bitcoin Cash development.

 ### Quick Start Videos: